hpcugent/vsc_user_docs/mkdocs/docs/HPC/sites/hpc_policies.md

 #### Data transfer by HPC staff

-As a very last resort measure, HPC staff can initiate a data transfer to another VSC account when requested by a VO moderator or promotor.
+As a very last resort measure, HPC staff can perform a data transfer to another VSC account when requested by a VO moderator or promotor.
+If the former user was member of a VO, we will assume all the data is owned by the VO moderator or promotor (including $VSC_HOME and $VSC_DATA directories).

-Please be aware that this is a non-trivial operation for HPC-UGent staff:
+Please be aware that such a data transfer is a non-trivial operation for HPC-UGent staff:

 - it is an entirely manual process
 - it is error-prone
-- it has risks for the storage integrity
+- it has risks for the storage integrity (since file actions are performed as root)
-Hence our helpdesk staff needs to be able to dedicate sufficient time and focus to complete this task.

-This is extremely time consuming and dangerous to the storage integrity.
+- it is very time consuming
-If user was in a VO, we will assume all the data is owned by the VO (including HOM/DATA direcotires)

-We will assume a VO moderator and/or promotor
+Hence, it should be prevented at all times.
+If any of the above-mentioned alternative scenarios are still viable, they will be considered first.

 {% endif %}